anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The `status-type` allows for specifying which status information is to be returned.
 As shown in {{stat_req_def}}, BRSKI-PRM defines two enumeration values:

-* `bootstrap` to query current status information regarding the bootstrapping status (e.g., voucher processing and enrollment of the pledge into a domain)
+* `bootstrap` to query current status information regarding the bootstrapping status (e.g., voucher processing and enrollment of the pledge into a domain).
-* `operation` to query current status information regarding the operational status (e.g., utilization of the bootstrapped EE credentials in communication with other peers)
+* `operation` to query current status information regarding the operational status (e.g., utilization of the bootstrapped EE credentials in communication with other peers).

 Other specifications using this artifact may define further enumeration values, e.g., to query application-related status.

-{{stat_req_data}} below shows an example for the JSON Status Trigger Data using the status type `bootstrap`:
+{{stat_req_data}} shows an example for the JSON Status Trigger Data using the status type `bootstrap`:

 ~~~~ json
 {